rapomerantz/java-profile-aggregator/README.md

     - Because the Github API didn't require connection authorization, none was implemented.
 If it were required, it would have been handled in the `GithubAPIClient` class
 1. Where to handle the mapping?
     - A small amount of mapping was required to transform the Github response into the desired format.
 I made the decision to use Jackson `@JsonProperty` annotations in the models to do this.
 This allowed me to use `camelCase` variable names in my Java code, while still delivering the desired JSON keys.
-    - This decision also allowed me to seperate the concerns of key mapping away from the service layer (it's not really business logic).
+    - This decision also allowed me to seperate the concerns of key mapping away from the service layer (it's not really business logic, it's presentation logic).
-    - As a result, some amount of "spring magic" is happening in the background here.
+    - As a result, some amount of "spring magic" is happening in the background here, especially on the way out.
     - Alternatively, more verbose mapping could have been done in the service.
 1. How best to instantiate the Github client?
     - I thought about using a more complex Factory Pattern to create API clients (perhaps providing the factory with connection details dynamically on instantiation instead of hard coding them).